-Happiness doesn’t start with a relationship, a vacation, a job, or money.
-It starts with your thinking and what you tell yourself on a daily basis.
+Gratitude doesn’t start with a relationship, a vacation, a job, or money.
+It starts with your thinking and what you tell yourself daily.

 The best lessons we learn in life are the lessons we learn over and over again.